timescale/docs/mst/identify-index-issues.md

 </highlight>

-In some cases, you may have to manually build a second index concurrently along with the old index and then remove the old index:
+In some cases, you may have to manually build a second index concurrently with the old index, and then remove the old index:

 ```sql
 CREATE INDEX CONCURRENTLY test_index_new ON table_a (...);